BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/Python/index.md

 ![Convert to Number](./currentSignal_to_int.png)

 Congrats!
-This now reads: "Set the variable *currentSignal* to the value (input) of the EMg signal".
+This now reads: "Set the variable *currentSignal* to the value (input) of the EMG signal".

 ## Placement of Electrodes ##